 Sarah Olive

+Sarah Olive is a Senior Lecturer in English in Education at the University of York, UK.
+Additionally, she is a Visiting Lecturer at the Shakespeare Institute, University of Birmingham.
+Her monograph, Shakespeare Valued, was published in 2015 (Intellect).
+She is the founding editor of the British Shakespeare Association’s triannual Teaching Shakespeare.
+Her interest in Shakespeare in popular culture is reflected in her publications on Shakespeare in reality television, the ITV detective drama series Lewis, BBC Shakespeare seasons and in Young Adult vampire fiction.
+She also publishes on Shakespeare in East Asian education, with a focus on Japan and Korea.

-I will argue that Ramses the Damned: he Passion of Cleopatra and The Mummy (confusingly subtitled Ramses the Damned) are ‘passion’ texts, in two senses of the word: firstly, in describing Cleopatra’s passionate sexuality and, secondly, in giving an account of her death and suffering (as in the Gospels’ recollection of the Passion of Christ).
+I will argue that Ramses the Damned: The Passion of Cleopatra and The Mummy (confusingly subtitled Ramses the Damned) are ‘passion’ texts, in two senses of the word: firstly, in describing Cleopatra’s passionate sexuality and, secondly, in giving an account of her death and suffering (as in the Gospels’ recollection of the Passion of Christ).
 Ramses the Damned (2017) is a co-authored sequel by Anne Rice and her son Christopher, coming almost thirty years after Anne’s The Mummy (1989).
 They are set in 1914, in Africa and Britain.
 I have chosen them as the focus for this chapter on Antony and Cleopatra in popular culture partly because of Anne Rice’s best-selling author status and partly because of the sheer newness of Ramses the Damned.
 Yet while the sequel is new, its premise (from the Latin for that which is ‘set before’: here, the texts which are set before) is old.
 Thus, the Rices’ novels contain a plurality of resurrections, a fitting topic to dwell on in this chapter because it is only through the medium of various restorations (theatrical, filmic, televisual, musical, fictional and so on) that Shakespeare can even be considered popular culture in the early twenty-first century.

 In these novels, Cleopatra’s suffering occurs after – and directly stems from the physical and mental anguishes brought on by – her resurrection, rather than as a precursor to it.
 Another facet of her suffering is represented as stemming from confronting her own pre- and early twentieth-century artistic and critical representations.
-The representation of her sexual allure, and resultant sexual power particularly in its workings on Mark Antony, in popular texts, from Shakespeare to the Rices’ novels, is almost ubiquitous.
-I demonstrate this with texts drawn from diverse genres historical romance, parody, soft porn, adventure, science fictionforms such as graphic novels and animation and intended audiences from primary-schoolaged readers to ‘adults only’. rtraying the bulk of her suffering as that of a woman whose reputation has been slandered allows characters to explore critically a range of Cleopatra narratives, including but not confined to, Shakespeare.
-It invites readers to do the same by extending their consideration of her representation beyond the Cleopatra narratives available at the time and in the places in which the novels are set to those they are familiar with from their later twentieth (and early twenty-first) century schooling, reading and viewing.
+The representation of her sexual allure, and resultant sexual power (particularly in its workings on Mark Antony), in popular texts, from Shakespeare to the Rices’ novels, is almost ubiquitous.
+I demonstrate this with texts drawn from diverse genres (historical romance, parody, soft porn, adventure, science fiction), forms (such as graphic novels and animation) and intended audiences (from primary-school-aged readers to ‘adults only’).
+Portraying the bulk of her suffering as that of a woman whose reputation has been slandered allows the characters of both novels to explore critically a range of Cleopatra narratives, including but not confined to, Shakespeare.
+It invites readers to do the same by extending their consideration of her representation beyond the Cleopatra narratives available at the time and in the places in which the novels are set to those they are familiar with from their later twentieth- (and early twenty-first-) century schooling, reading and viewing.
 The examples I will draw on to demonstrate this hail from the UK, US and Japan.
-They include anime, film and graphic novels.
-The Rices popular fiction can be read as akin to fictocritical writing (a practice of writing which blurs traditional divisions between fiction, theory and literary criticism within a single text), as they perform feminist and postcolonial reading, critique methods for interpreting Plutarch and scrutinize ways of determining ‘authenticity’ in scholarly research.
+They include anime and film.
+The Rices’ popular fiction can be read as akin to fictocritical writing (a practice of writing which blurs traditional divisions between fiction, theory and literary criticism within a single text), as they perform feminist and postcolonial reading, critique methods for interpreting Plutarch and scrutinize ways of determining ‘authenticity’ in scholarly research.
 This chapter concludes with a consideration of the metafictional aspects of the Rices’ Cleopatra texts.